(C) 2022, G. Forrest Cook

 The Squasherator circuit differs from the Altec 436c circuit in a number of ways.
 The input and output transformers used in the Altec are difficult or impossible to find and similar modern boutique transformers tend to be very expensive.
 A Triad A31x interstage transformer was used for the input side and a Stancor A-3823 8W universal output transformer was used for the output side.
 Both of these parts can be replaced with similar transformers.

 The Gain Reduction meter was a part from my collection of used meters, most 500uA meters should work here.
-Different meters will need to have the value of the 39 ohm shunt resistor adjusted so that the meter shows its maximum reading with no input signal.
+Different meters may need to have the value of the 39 ohm shunt resistor adjusted so that the meter shows its maximum reading with no input signal.
 This resistor sets the operating current for the 6BC8, so the value should not be changed much.
 If the meter needs to be made less sensitive, a resistor in series with the meter can be used.
 A blue LED pilot light with a 470 ohm current limiting resistor (not shown in the schematic) was installed inside of the meter to act as a pilot light, it is powered by the 6.3VDC supply.

 The 6BC8 VHF dual triode had a tendency to oscillate at radio frequencies when large input signals were present.
 This problem was fixed by adding a 39K grid stopper resistor and a 22pF grid to ground capacitor to each triode section.
 Similarly, the 6CG7 output circuit also had RF oscillation issues.
 An RC snubber consisting of a 2.2nF capacitor in series with a 2.2K resistor was added across the output transformer's primary to eliminate these oscillations.

 A variable attack control was added to give the circuit more control over the compression envelope.
 The decay circuit was moved to the capacitor side of the attack resistor so that it does not interact as much with the variable attack control.
 A switch (labeled T.C) selects three different capacitor combinations to provide three time constant ranges.